Eye Protection

 Infrared

-Green filters protect from UV rays & flash burns |
+Green filters protect against UV rays and flash burns. |

 Light Blue

-Reduce glare and the yellow tint often given off by industrial/ sodium vapor lighting |
+Reduces glare and the yellow tint often emitted by industrial or sodium vapor lighting.

 - Impact